devonartis/aws-security-workshops/docs/workshops/identity-round-robin/permission-boundaries/verify.md

 ## Task 3 <small>Create a Lambda function</small>

 * Finally you will create a **Node.js 8.10** Lambda function using the code below and attach the IAM role you just created to it.
-You will need to replace `"WEB_ADMIN_BUCKET_NAME"` with the bucket from the account that begins with `"web-admins-"`. and ends in `"-data"`
+You will need to replace `"WEB_ADMIN_BUCKET_NAME"` with the bucket from the account that begins with `"web-admins-"` and ends in `"-data"`

 ``` node
 const AWS = require('aws-sdk');